ryan-kttam/ryan-kttam.github.io/_posts/2018-11-15-fruit_image_recognition.md

     label_list += [fruit_name]*4 # add those fruit labels
 ```

-# Model Tuning
+## Model Tuning

 I will be implementing a pre-trained model, **VGG16**, in this project.
 VGG16 is a CNN architecture that is considered to be an excellent vision model, and it generally performs well on object classifications.
 Prior to implementing VGG16, I have already tried out different models, such as artificial neural network and self-built CNN.
 It turns out that VGG16 performed the best among those three models.

-I am going to fine-tune the model by adjusting (or freezing) the number of trainable layers and trying different learning rates.
+I am going to fine-tune the model by adjusting the following:
+* the number of trainable layers
+* learning rates
+* RMSprop or SGD optimizer

 The last five layer ...